Cha Cha Cha (1964 film): Production

 The script was written by Chandrashekhar, who directed the film and played the lead male role.
 It was released in 1964.

 Music

 Music in the film was composed by Iqbal Qureshi.
-Performances in the film include the dance sequence "Cha Cha Cha", and the song "Subah Na Aayi Shaam Na Aayi", written by the then new song writer Neeraj.
+Performances in the film include the dance sequence "Cha Cha Cha", and the song "Subah Na Aayi Shaam Na Aayi", written by the then new songwriter Neeraj.
 The film also includes Makhdoom Mohiuddin's poem "Chara Gar" depicted in the song "Ek Chameli Ke Mandwe Tale", which tells the story of two lovers who can never be together.
 This song was sung by Mohammed Rafi and Asha Bhosle.

 Reception and legacy

 The film was one of Helen's few successes in a leading role.
 Filmfare described Helen as someone "who slides across the film with the grace of a leopardess, whose femininity and quiet behaviour are in pleasing in contrast to Bela Bose's enthusiastic flaunting of over-emphasised charms".

 Kate Spade noted in her 2013 Cha Cha Cha timeline that in 1964 "Bollywood is hit with Cha Cha Cha fever".

 In 2014 Cha Cha Cha was listed in 40 Retakes: Bollywood Classics You May Have Missed by Avijit Ghosh.